 TRIPOD: Transparent reporting of a multivariable prediction model for individual prognosis or diagnosis

 SQUIRE: Standards for QUality Improvement Reporting Excellence

 ARRIVE: Animal Research: Reporting of In Vivo Experiments

 SPIRIT: Standard Protocol Items: Recommendations for Interventional Trials

-Learn the secrets of success in planning, writing, publishing, and disseminating your research at the EQUATOR Network's 2-day course
+Learn the secrets of success in planning, writing, publishing, and disseminating your research at the UK EQUATOR Centre's course, now online!

-- How to write the key sections of your research article: methods, analysis and results, introduction, discussion, title, and abstract
+- Writing the key sections of your research article: methods, analysis and results, introduction, discussion, title, and abstract